w-biggs/pixbox/readme.txt

 A private photo albums plugin.

 == Changelog ==
-- 0.2: Back-end is useable
+- 0.2: Back-end is usable
 - 0.1: Work in progress